-Mobile Industry Review is a daily service providing news and opinion to over 250,000 mobile industry executives and fanatics around the world.
+Mobile Industry Review provides news and opinion to over 250,000 mobile industry executives and fanatics around the world.
 We provide a mix of news, original content and opinion across the mobile and wireless industries.

 The site is owned by founder and publisher, Ewan MacLeod who regularly posts, with support from this passionate and knowledgeable team:

 – Emma West (our Operations Manager)